careerbytecode/python-challenge/README.md

 Then code, commit, post, and grow 🚀

-—
+---

 Made with ❤️ by [CareerByteCode](https://careerbytecode.com)

 ```

 ---

-✅ You can now paste this directly into your main `README.md` file in the root of your project repo (or ZIP folder).
-Let me know if you want this version also included inside the ZIP you downloaded earlier.
+✅ You can now copy this into your main repo’s `README.md`.
+If you want it included in your ZIP automatically or want a PDF version for distribution, I can help with that too!
 ```